potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 ```

 - The `cmdline` attribute can be any valid string, which will be passed to the
-system after `system.cmdline` via the run template when this setting is selected.
+system after `system.cmdline` when this setting is selected.
 - The `cmdline_post` attribute is similar but is placed after `system.cmdline_post`
 in the order of arguments.
 - The `tag` attribute is a space seperated identifier used within the runscript